NEET 2018 NEWS

 In February 2017 also, the Ministry of AYUSH released a notice to start the admission process to the BAMS, BHMS and BUMS courses through NEET 2017.
 However, various states objected to this decision and now it is planned to be implemented from 2018.

-The exam date for this year is May 10, 2018.
 So those who wish to get an admission to the BHMS, BAMS or BUMS course in an Indian institution, will need to register for NEET 2018 and appear in the national level exam.
 Candidates must check out the Exam Syllabus for effective preparation.

 The Ministry of AYUSH will be coordinating and discussing the requirements for the exam with CBSE) for AYUSH UG courses.
 Currently, the ministry is going through the regulatory issues involved in implementing this plan.

 The inclusion of this proposal will bring all the AYUSH courses under one roof and will maintain the quality standards of students.
 This implementation will also centralize almost all the entrance examinations for MBBS, BDS, MD, MS and MDS courses with the various AYUSH courses such as BHMS, BAMS and BUMS.

 It will standardize the courses in this stream and attract more students towards these courses.
 It will also eliminate the need for students to fill multiple application forms for various Ayurveda and Yoga universities across the country by providing a centralized process.

 Currently, there are around 36,000 seats available under the AYUSH colleges for the various UG courses.
 The various state level universities conduct their individual entrance examinations for these AYUSH seats.
 Students can check out the overall Seat Intake across India.